SciTools/iris/docs/src/further_topics/dask_best_practices/dask_pp_to_netcdf.rst

 (1, 1, 144, 192)

-This is significantly smaller than the `size which dask recomends
+This is significantly smaller than the `size which Dask recommends
 <https://docs.dask.org/en/latest/array-chunks.html>`_.
 Bear in mind that the
 ideal chunk size depends on the platform you are running on (for this example, the code is being run on a desktop with 8 CPU's).
 In this case, we have 23460